Canon PowerShot SD1000 Review

 Quality of the Image

-Accuracy with regard to Saturation and Hue
+Accuracy about Saturation and Hue

-Exposure as well as the white-balance setting
+Exposure, as well as the white-balance setting

 Lighting that is incandescent used inside